hfeiss/campingreservations/README.md

 That being said, the statistical distribution of the *averages for each year* do appear to differ with a pseudo p value of = 0.016

-These results are counterintuitive; it seems people travel longer the shorter the stay!
+These results are counterintuitive; it seems people travel longer the shorter the stay.
 A further complication is that driving 650 miles one way for "weekend warrior" trip is very unrealistic.

 Fundamentally, this analysis is likely not accounting for how people actually camp.
 The premis that distance traveled to a facility is equal to the distance from the home address is evidently wrong.
-In reality, reservations are likely linked together on road trips longer than a weekend; where the distance actually traveled is much less than the distance all the way home.
+In reality, it is possible that reservations are linked together on road trips longer than a weekend, where the distance actually traveled is much less than the distance all the way home.

 ![](/images/TypeOverTime.png)